Hi, I’m Karl! I’m a Software Engineer.

 During my time at Relic I also had the opportunity to attend a few conference, and spoke at the Canadian Games Conference 2011 in a panel, which was captured on video here.

 In early 2012 almost the entire team I was working on at Relic was laid off, and we actually were not working on the Dark Millenium Online project, but what we were working on is something I can’t share.
-It was really too bad, since I was pretty excited about what I was working on.
-I then started working at Eruptive Games, a Facebook game start-up that was working on several titles, one of them notably with Citizen Grim.
-I helped them fix a lot of core issues, did a lot of optimization, and basically helped develop and polish the game.
-It is now available on Facebook and seems to be getting good reviews in the press.

-In March 2013 I joined YMC Network as a Lead Mobile Software Engineer, responsible for building and leading a team to build exciting mobile app and game technology.
+In March 2013 I joined YMC Network as a Lead Mobile Software Engineer, responsible for building and leading a team to build mobile app and game technology.

 In June of 2018 I returned to the game industry and helped co-found Gasket Games, a new studio in Vancouver.
+We are working on several exciting projects, as well as striving to make a positive difference in the Vancouver game industry.